Table of Contents

 Method 1: Restore Database from Backup

-If the database is corrupted or damaged, the easiest solution is to restore the database from backup.
+If the database is corrupted or damaged, the easiest solution is to restore SQL database from backup.
 If you have an updated database backup file, then you can restore the backup file.
 To restore the database backup file, follow these steps:

 • Open SQL Server Management Studio (SSMS) and connect to your server instance.